apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**NBA Breaks Silence on Controversial Call in Warriors vs. Lakers**
+**Walmart begins selling the Mac for the first time: M1 MacBook Air for $699 [Updated]**

-You can read more about it [here](https://www.si.com/nba/warriors/news/nba-breaks-silence-on-controversial-call-in-warriors-vs-lakers).
+You can read more about it [here](https://9to5mac.com/2024/03/16/walmart-m1-macbook-air-launch/).

 ## Requirements
 - Python 3.8